Working as a crime scene cleaner is not for the faint-hearted, but it can be an extremely rewarding job for the right person.

 Are crime scene cleaners a thing?

 Yes!
-Crime scene cleaners play a vital role in restoring trauma scenes and protecting public health.
+Crime scene cleaners play a vital role in restoring trauma scenes and contaminated areas and protecting public health.
 The job is diverse and can lead to a long and satisfying career in a unique and progressive field.

 You don’t need a degree to apply for crime scene cleaner jobs, but you must have a strong stomach and a willingness to learn specialist cleaning solutions.

-If you’re considering pursuing a career in trauma cleanup, then here are the key steps to become a crime scene cleaner in the UK.
+If you’re considering pursuing a career in trauma cleanup, then here are the key steps to becoming a crime scene cleaner in the UK.

 Learn about the role of a crime scene cleaner

-You must have a clear understanding of what crime scene cleanup jobs involve and the sanitising products used in forensic cleaning.
+You must clearly understand what crime scene cleanup jobs involve and the sanitising products used in forensic cleaning.

 Chron describes how “a crime scene cleaner responds to the scene of a violent crime, suicide, or other trauma and cleans areas affected by blood, bodily fluids and other biological material.”